Make your values count

-Well-defined company values echo the vision of the company; the long-term direction for your business.
-They express the kind of behavior that you believe is crucial to achieving your vision.
+Well-defined company values echo and support the vision of the company; the long-term direction for your business.
+They express the principles and behavior that you believe is crucial to achieving your vision.
 Values should permeate every employee, every strategic discussion.
 When confronted with a tough decision, any employee should be able to lean on the company values to understand which path to choose.
 Well-anchored values empower individuals and teams to make independent decisions in line with strategy, because they have been taught the culture, focus and ethics of your company.

 In short, defining values creates consistency and predictability across your organization.
-Working out of a common framework, everyone is empowered to make the right decisions for the company, and to understand how others make their decisions.
+Working out of a common framework, everyone is empowered to make the right decisions, and to understand decisions of others.
 It’s good for your strategy, and on top of that, it’s good for your employee's satisfaction and feeling of belonging.

 Why you should stress-test your values

-If you work out your values in the right way, they can therefore be a powerful driver for your company.
-However, stress-testing values is always a good idea.
-This means that we put them to the test on both everyday decisions and more difficult strategic or ethical decisions.
+If you work out your values in the right way, they can turn out to be superpowers for your company.
+However, stress-testing your values is always a good idea.
+Put them to the test on both everyday decisions and more difficult strategic or ethical decisions!
 The idea is to evaluate whether our values would hold up in a real-world setting, or whether they are just “lipstick on a pig”.

-- In a recruitment process, how would these values affect which candidate we end up hiring?
+- In a recruitment process, how would these values affect which candidate we hire?

-- When confronted with tough, strategic decisions, are we willing to stick with these values, or are they just window dressing?
+- When confronted with tough, strategic decisions, are we willing to stick with these values?

 - If the financial upside of a deal was big enough, would we allow for an ad-hoc decision that goes against our values?